 You need to use a different slice or shot depending on the factors listed below.

-These will determine what Padel spin you get, where your shot is going, your leg position, and how the balls bounce off the wall.
+These will determine what padel spin you get, where your shot is going, your leg position, and how the ball bounces off the wall.

-While you may not master the spin of your ball immediately, it is possible to try out different spins while you practice or experiment during friendly games
+While you may not master the spin of your ball immediately, it is possible to try out different spins while you practice or experiment during friendly games.
+Check the how to play padel guide if you’re brand new to the sport.

-The height of the ball from the ground and speed affect how well your Padel serve, and spinning can go.
+The height of the ball from the ground and speed affect how well your spin can go.

 For example, slice shots work best when the ball is above the chest and near head height, as you would like the ball to stay as close to the body as possible to avoid flying out of the court.

-As for a Padel ball moving from your chest to knee level, you will need to hit it with a flat shot.
+As for a padel ball moving from your chest to knee level, you will need to hit it with a flat shot.
 This prevents excessive spinning from messing up your shot.
-Hitting with a flat allows you to gain control of the ball.

 If your goal is to keep your shot low, only just reaching above the net, you will need to perform a topspin to hit your target and curve it to where you need it to go.